shunkosa/hugo-theme-koa/README.md

 ![Screenshot](https://github.com/resugary/hugo-theme-one/blob/master/images/screenshot.png)

-## Differences from onetwothree
+## Differences from original onetwothree

 It provides some new features and simplifications.
-I tried to keep it minimal with less configuration to write and express yourself rather than play with a theme instead.
+I tried to keep it minimal with less configuration to write a blog rather than play with a theme instead.

 Features:
-- Add archives support for all blog posts in a single page
+- Add archives support for all posts in a single page
-- Homepage posts customizable, default with 7 latest posts instead of all posts
+- Homepage displayed with 7 latest posts default instead of the whole
 - Sytax highlighting with `highlight.js`
 - Google Analytics support
 - Full-text RSS support

 Some simplifications:
-- Fix bugs such as relative URL managent etc
+- Fix critical bugs such as relative URL managent etc
 - Remove the style "2" and "3" in adittion
 - Remove PREVIOUS and NEXT links at bottom of posts
 - Remove twitter components integrated
-- Remove rounded edges style of images
+- Remove round edges style of images
 - Remove tags displayed following each titles at homepage
-- Change preformatted style of code block and blockquote
+- Change preformatted style of hyperlinks, code block and blockquote
-- Change posts location to `content/posts` as [hugo Quick Start](https://gohugo.io/getting-started/quick-start/)
+- Change posts location to `content/posts` as hugo Quick Start

 ## Installation